 Here are a few interesting facts about the Idaho State Capitol Building:

 1. Idaho’s first capitol was not Boise.
 It was the port town of Lewiston, a few hours to the north ( yes – you read that right, Lewiston has an actual ocean port).
 Idaho became a territory in March 1863.
 Due to Lewiston’s booming growth it was decided to put the capitol there.
-With a population shift the capitol was moved from Lewiston to Boise in 1890.
+Due to a population shift in 1890 the capitol was moved from Lewiston to Boise.
 It was a difficult change for Lewiston and was contested for many years.

 2. The Idaho Capitol Building was originally constructed by local inmate labor starting in 1905.
 The main part of the building was finished in 1912.
 Later east and west wings were added from 1919 to 1921.
 Remodeling took place during the 1950′s and 1970′s and about $3.2 million USD in repairs were made to the building after a fire broke out in 1992.
 The last “face lift” the building received was in 2007 to 2009 adding more space, upgrading electrical and repairing some of the marble.